digital-asset/daml/docs/source/app-dev/grpc/index.rst

 Aside from the standard gRPC status codes, the failures returned by the Ledger API are enriched with details meant to help the application or the application developer to handle the error autonomously (e.g. by retrying on a retryable error).
-For more details on the rich error details see the :doc:`/error-codes/self-service/index`
+For more details on the rich error details see the :doc:`error-codes`